Florida Ants Species Use The Skulls Of Other Ants To Decorate Their Nests

-At first, researchers believed that the ants were just squatting in the nests of another ant species called the ‘trap-jaw ant’ but further investigation showed that the presence of the skulls was evidence of a much more nefarious practice.
-Observations showed that the Formica Archboldi copy the chemical composition of the wax that covers the trap-jaw ant to lure them into a trap.
+At first, researchers believed that the ants were just squatting in the nests of another ant species called the trap-jaw ant but further investigation showed that the presence of the skulls was evidence of a much more nefarious practice.
+Observations showed that the Formica archboldi copy the chemical composition of the wax that covers the trap-jaw ant to lure them into a trap.
 The Florida ants then spray them with acid.
 When the unsuspecting victim dies, they take them back to their nest and tear the body apart which explains the ant skull decor.

 “This behavior leads to the presence of trap-jaw ant head cases in their colony,” read a study on the species published by Insectes Sociaux.

-The authors of the study added that they aren’t sure why the Formica Archboldi behave in this way.
+The authors of the study added that they aren’t sure why the Formica archboldi behave in this way.
 The chemical mimicry that they employ to trap the other ants is especially puzzling they write.

 “It’s really unusual for an ant species to display this much variation in chemical signature.
 Also, chemical mimicry is usually a tactic used by social parasites, but there’s no evidence that F. archboldi are a parasitic species,” read a statement from Adrian Smith one of the researchers involved in the study.